isc-projects/bind9/doc/notes/notes-9.19.13.rst

   Furthermore, NOTIFY failures are now logged at the INFO level.
   :gl:`#4001` :gl:`#4002`

-- The :any:`max-transfer-time-in` and :any:`max-transfer-idle-in` have
+- The :any:`max-transfer-time-in` and :any:`max-transfer-idle-in`
-  not had any effect since the BIND 9 networking stack was refactored in version 9.16.
-The missing functionality has been re-implemented and incoming zone transfers now time out properly when not progressing.
+  statements have not had any effect since the BIND 9 networking stack was refactored in version 9.16.
+The missing functionality has been re-implemented and incoming zone transfers now time out properly when not progressing. :gl:`#4004`
-  :gl:`#4004`

 - The read timeout in :iscman:`rndc` is now 60 seconds, matching the behavior in BIND 9.16 and earlier.
 It had previously been lowered to